-- Send the note-taker to the Center for Disability Resources to register as a volunteer note-taker and email the name of the volunteer to the director of disability resources.
-The CDR will follow up with special instructions for the note-taker.
+- Send the note-taker to the Center for Accessibility Resources to register as a volunteer note-taker and email the name of the volunteer to the director of Accessibility Resources.
+The Center will follow up with special instructions for the note-taker.

 - Volunteer note-takers receive 15 campus service hours for the semester.

-- Note-takers must be registered with the Center for Disability Resources in order to receive service hours for the semester.
+- Note-takers must be registered with the Center for Accessibility Resources in order to receive service hours for the semester.

 - Note-takers should use black or blue ink pen for taking notes to ensure clear scanning capability.
 Typed notes may be required for some students with print disabilities.
 (We will inform the note-taker if notes must be typed and will grant additional service hours for typed notes.)